Peer Coaching SupervisionOne-on-one reflective practice for in- and external Executive Coaches

 As a member of two country management teams of a global professional services group, I opened up new markets, and built new teams.
 I also built successful coaching businesses, both in Europe and in Australia.
 Since then I have coached leaders and supervised executive coaches from (inter)national organisations, supporting them to reach their full potential and helping them go from strength to strength.

 I’m specifically focused on helping you make sense and turn around, what doesn’t work for you.

 What does a Coaching Supervision program look like?

 Coaching Supervision is not just some series of conversations.
 It’s introspection – deep diving, exploring and getting to know yourself better.

 A Coaching Supervision program is usually 6x 1.5hrs Coaching Supervision conversations via Zoom, one on one.

-In short, as a Supervisor I will provide you with reflective learning to increase your thinking power & focus, adaptability and effectiveness as an Executive Coach.
+In short, as a Coaching Supervisor I will provide you with reflective learning to increase your thinking power & focus, adaptability and effectiveness.